Holdmyapplejuice/KawaiinekoCV/README.md

 Her pronouns are she/feminine-adjacent, headcanons and identity variations are a-ok with me.

 made with openutau priority and linux compatibility, let me know if any problems arise with the voicebank; the default phonemise should work.
 Keep in mind this is a UTF-8 voice bank, and I haven't made a version with Japanese aliases, but who needs that when we all have ASCII?
-Just find a phoneme that works, I also have custom noises like 'breath-in' and '-out' and L syllables along with 'x' syllables.
+Just find a phoneme that works, I also have custom noises like 'breath-in' and '-out' and L syllables along with some other syllables.

 - holdmyapplejuice